Nexus-Mods/Vortex/README.md

 Manual:
 - Before you can build vortex you need to download and install a couple of dependencies.
+  If any of the download links is no longer valid, try google or a search engine of your choice.
   - node.js
     * download installer from https://nodejs.org and run
     * version doesn't matter much, latest lts should be fine